 |51 and older||12001500 mg|

 Foods containing calcium include dairy products, salmon, kale, collard greens, broccoli, spinach, and calcium-fortified foods such as bread, cereals, and orange juice.
 Some women require a calcium supplement.
-The dosage should not exceed 2000 mg because it may increase the risk for kidney stones.
+The dosage should not exceed 2000 mg because it may increase the risk for kidney stones and other health problems.

 Vitamin D aids in the intestinal absorption of calcium and phosphorus.
 Twenty minutes of sun each day satisfies the daily-recommended intake; however, additional vitamin D may be necessary.
 If taken in a supplement, 400 IU to 800 IU per day is recommended.
 The dosage should not exceed 2000 IU daily because of possible liver damage.
 Foods containing vitamin D include eggs, fatty fish, cereal, and milk fortified with vitamin D.